“But It Only Snows Once a year”

 We get it.
 You live in an area of the country that only gets snow once or twice a year if you’re lucky (depending on how you view lucky).

+This just goes to show how being unprepared for snow can be a serious business.
 Your kids want to go out and play in that beautiful white powder, but you know they don’t have proper snow gloves, boots, or thermal gear.
 They are envisioning snow angels, epic snowball fights, and building their own OLAF.
 YOU are envisioning, crying, soaked clothes, and low level frostbite.

 Rest assured, we have the Snow Play Hacks YOU need to bundle your angels up, so laying in the snow is more fun than frigid.